samlaubscher/Bristol-Blackbook/README.md

 ### Add/Edit Artist or Crew or Style or Type Pages

 To add either an Artist, Crew, Style or Type to the database, users will be presented with similarly laid out pages.
 There will be text boxes for names and image URL's to be added.
-When editing, these fields will be autofilled with the current data binded to that object.
+When editing, these fields will be autofilled with the current data bound to that object.

 <div align="center">
 <img src="static\images\readme\wireframes\add-artist-crew-style-type.jpg" alt="Wireframe 1" width="500">